pglen/hsencfs/README.md

  The backing data directory can reside on any valid file system, including a cloud drive.
 HSENCFS will encrypt data automatically before the data sees the transport layer, and decrypt data after the transport layer delivered it.

-  This allows secure remote storage without data ever leaving the local context without encryption.
+This makes hsencfs an end to end cipher, which allows secure remote storage without data ever leaving the local context without encryption.

 ## The Mountpoint directory: